lukasimcic/Color-by-number/README.md

 You need to have python installed on your computer.

 ## Instructions
 Download zip code and exctract to random folder.
-In the same folder, add the template picture.
+Into the same folder, add the template picture.
 Then in CMD, navigate to this folder and open program.py with python (when in folder, type python program.py).
 Follow instructions in CMD.
 Program will generate 3 pictures:
 * result.png
 * colored result.png (how result.png will look if you color it)